 Because of this, the problem doesn’t depend on necessitarianism.
 One could, that is, adopt the Spinozistic ethos without embracing that view.
 As Kolakowski seems to detect, the key idea here is that we take joy in a world that ‘imposes its irresistable force on our frail powers’, and one doesn’t have to think of such a world in necessitarian terms.
 All that’s required is an acknowledgment of the fact that we are beings who posses fragile, incredibly limited powers to understand and affect the world—powers that, in turn, are only ever granted to us in the proportion that we have them by forces of Nature over which we have no power at all.
 Spinoza would have us find joy and contentment in this fact, and in doing so, by Kolakowski’s lights, proposes an ethos of complete resignation.

 Is Kolakowski right?
 I’ve spent some time dwelling on his charges against Spinoza because I think he puts his finger on a crucial theme in the latter’s thought.
 For someone like me, who wants to defend Spinozian religion, this theme is crucial indeed, since striving for what Spinoza calls beatitude is, for him, the core of an authentically religious life.
 Here, then, I’ve tried to articulate one important angle of attack against Spinozian religion.
-In the next part, I will attempt to mount a defense against this attack–to argue that Spinoza’s ethos isn’t one of resignation, but rather of something more like readiness.

 - Kolakowski, Leszek.
 “The Two Eyes of Spinoza” from The Two Eyes of Spinoza & Other Essays on Philosophers, trans.
 Agnieszka Kolakowska and Frederic Fransen, e.d.
 Zbigniew Janowski.
 United States: St. Augustine’s Press, 2004, pp.1-15.